2014 U.S. National Indoor Tennis Championships

 The 2014 U.S. National Indoor Tennis Championships was a 2014 ATP World Tour men's tennis tournament, played on indoor hard courts.
 The tournament from this year was downgraded from ATP World Tour 500 series to ATP World Tour 250 series.
 It was the 39th edition of the first American tournament of the year and took place at the Racquet Club of Memphis in Memphis, United States, from February 11 through February 17, 2014.
-First-seeded Kei Nishikori won the singles title.
+First-seeded Kei Nishikori won his second consecutive singles title at the event.